FTX Founder SBF Seeks Retrial in Cryptocurrency Fraud Case

 Terms & Concepts

-• Retrial: A new trial held after a previous one, often due to legal errors or newly discovered evidence.
+• Retrial: A new trial ordered after a prior conviction, typically due to legal errors or newly discovered evidence.